-The following is an overview of just some of the issues divorcing couples face about the custody and use of the embryos.
+But if you and your ex underwent in vitro fertilization (IVF) together, you might need to address one more issue.
+The following is an overview of some issues divorcing couples face regarding the custody and use of embryos.

 Getting Custody of the Embryos: Real-Life Cases

-In the midst of divorce proceedings, the husband asked the court to grant an order.
+A similar case in Illinois debated the custody of the couple's frozen embryos.
+In 1999, the court ordered they remain frozen until the court sorted out the constitutional questions involved.
+Amid the divorce proceedings, the husband asked the court to grant an order.
 The order requested the wife not to implant the embryos and attempt pregnancy.
 The court issued the order.
 The court also ruled that the custody of the embryos would be part of the divorce trial.

-But, the reality is that not all marriages last forever.
+But the reality is that not all marriages last forever.
 Couples would be well advised to discuss the legal impact of their decisions before the fact.
-An experienced family law attorney can help provide helpful legal advice.
+An experienced family law attorney can help provide legal advice.
 If, for some reason, "happily ever after" doesn't happen, at least they will be well prepared to face the legal challenges ahead.

 Who Gets Custody of the Embryos?
-An Attorney Can Help Sort it All Out
+An Attorney Can Help Sort It All Out

 Figuring out child custody issues with existing children is hard enough.
 The situation involving potential future children can be hard, too.
 Custody disputes are complicated and typically elicit heightened emotions from the divorcing couple.
-Get peace of mind today by meeting with an experienced child custody lawyer.